Leo Felton

-Leo Vincelette Felton (born 1970) is an American white supremacist of partial African American descent.
+Leo Vincelette Felton (born 1970) is an American former white supremacist of partial African American descent.
 In 2002, Felton and his white supremacist girlfriend were convicted of bank robbery and plotting to build a bomb in Boston to attack Jewish and black Americans, colloquially referred to as the 2002 white supremacist terror plot.
 Felton was released from prison in 2019 after serving 17 years.
+He later renounced white supremacy.

 Early life

 Leo Felton was born in 1970.
 He was the only child of his two parents; his father, Calvin Felton (b.
 1930), was a black architect, while his mother, Corinne Vincelette (b.
 1931), was a white voice and diction professor, a former nun, who became involved in the civil rights movement.
 Both of his parents were civil rights activists.
 His father had a previous failed marriage to a black woman, from which Felton had 7 black half brothers and sisters.
 His parents divorced when he was two, and he was raised in Gaithersburg, Maryland.
 His mother later came out as a lesbian and, with Felton, moved in with her girlfriend, who was a feminist author, and her two daughters.
 All other members of this household were white, and Felton's father was absentee.

 He was often teased as a child for his family dynamics and for having an absent father.
 When Felton was 10 years old, he got in a fight with two other children, one black and one white.
 The fight escalated; one called Felton a "half breed".
 In response, Felton attempted to stab him to death, and chased him around the neighborhood.
 As a result, his mother had him committed to a psychiatric institution, and he spent the next few years of his life in state care and in mental hospitals.
 Both Felton and his father maintained he did not have mental problems, but his mother repeatedly convinced authorities to keep him institutionalized, from which he exited finally at age 14.
 He dropped out of high school and was active in the local punk scene.